Major sponsor iSentia

 THURSDAY JUNE 27

-Topics for the conference sessions on Friday June 28 include:
+Topics for the conference sessions on Friday June 28 included:

 - Open government: within sight?